stijnmeijer/zkrangeproof/README.md

   * an *Intermediary* that reads the commitment and private variables, and generates a range proof for a specific year of birth range (i.e. 1900 - 1999) for the "over 18" example.
 This functionality could be embedded in a future version of the uPort app.
   * a *Relying party*, such as the vendor of the liquor store, that reads the range proof and checks it against a certain year of birth range, by calling ING's precompiled ZKRP contract.
 This age range should match with the age range for which the range proof was generated.

+This way, you only reveal the information that is absolutely necessary.
+As a result, you can be truly self-sovereign.
 This demo demonstrates an age limit example, but other use cases could be for instance:

  * Validate that someone is in Europe without disclosing the exact location.